sc8696/etidroid/README.md

 v0.31

 Fixed bug where you could only post in one topic<br/>
+Disabled links inside app to stop it breaking if you accidentally click a link<br/>
 Made topic control buttons larger<br/>
 Post datetime is actually real now as opposed to being xx/xx/xx<br/>
 Decreased tap response time so that tapping feels overall more responsive<br/>